to8go/mjstudio/README.txt

-Welcome To First MJ_Studio Message from Maksimas Jemeljanovas (CEO) This was writed on iPhone!
+Welcome To First to8go Message from Maksimas Jemeljanovas (CEO) This was writed on iPhone!